 Phase I introduces participants to concepts related to satellites and remote sensing.
 They are given ThinSat construction kits that they launch on low altitude balloons.
 Participants build, operate, calibrate, and design applications from the weather and climate data they collect.

 In Phase II, students continue learning about satellites, engineering, and the atmosphere.

 Building off of Phase I, they design their own experiments for high altitude weather balloons.

 After the launch, students analyze their data and present their findings.

 In the much-anticipated third phase of the ThinSat Program, students build their own satellites and launch them into orbit!

-ThinSats are manifested on an Orbital ATK rocket supply mission to the International Space Station to be launched from Wallops Island and released during the second stage.
+ThinSats are launched from the second stage of International Space Station supply rockets.
 The ThinSats enter a five to six day ELEO during which time the participants collect, analyze, and interpret the data.
 The launch of the ThinSats utilizes unused space assets and creates no lasting orbital debris.